ngl567/ngl567.github.io/_pages/includes/pub.md

 _Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 2023_

-  - This work is the first to introduce temporal rules into temporal knowledge graph completion models.
+  - This work LCGE is the first to introduce temporal rules into temporal knowledge graph completion models.
   - LCGE models each event from the perspectives of both the time-sensitive representation and the commonsense.
   - Our work is promoted by some media and forums, such as [AI Time青年科学家论坛](https://mp.weixin.qq.com/s/GP_S9U4EWJD0JGZcdJO3lg).